 While puttering away at this terrain, I stumbled across a battle report in White Dwarf #456 which features this same Manufactorum line.
 The view from above, unlike the photos on GW’s website, finally showed me what was going on with the middle of each ruined floor: hazard stripes!

-I laid down some 3mm Tamiya hobby tape and got to work.
+I laid down some 3mm Vallejo hobby tape and got to work.

 After two thin coats of Averland Sunset, I peeled off the tape and drybrushed the entire floor with Celestra Grey (stripes included).

 I didn’t worry too much about lining things up perfectly, or the difference between the “horizontal” and “vertical” portions (a natural consequence of my taping pattern).
 In the grim darkness of the far future, a Manufactorum would be a dreadful place — and an imperfect one.